jobongie/group10_project2/README.md

 ![4-Small Business Map](images\us_map_small_businesses.png)

 This page uses Pandas to convert the data to a color map.
 This map shows a breakdown of Small Business Data showing state by state comparisons with color intensity as the relative strength of each industry.
+Run in LocalHost:8000

 ![5-Big Business Map](images\us_map_big_businesses.png)

 This page uses Pandas to convert the data to a color map.
 This map shows a breakdown of Big Business Data showing state by state comparisons with color intensity as the relative strength of each industry.
+Run in LocalHost:8000

 ## SQL DataBase